-- (1) The Council shall not remove any officer within three months next succeeding a general municipal election except for cause. - (2) The City Manager shall not remove any officer within three months next succeeding his qualification as City Manager unless the reason for so doing is based upon one of the grounds for removal for cause.

-"G. Suspension in Lieu of Removal -

-(1) Any officer or employee, in lieu of removal, may be suspended up to thirty days without pay for the same reasons or on the same grounds and on the same procedure as herein provided for removal.."
+- (1) The Council shall not remove any officers within three months next succeeding a general municipal election except for cause. - (2) The City Manager shall not remove any officer within three months next succeeding his qualification as City Manager unless the reason for so doing is based upon one of the grounds for removal for cause. - (g) Suspension in Lieu of Removal: - (1) Any officer or employee, in lieu of removal, may be suspended up to thirty days without pay for the same reasons or on the same grounds and on the same procedure as herein provided for removal.
+(Amended 1971)

+Section 22.
+COMPENSATION OF APPOINTIVE OFFICERS AND EMPLOYEES: The compensation of all appointive officers and employees of the City, except officials and members of boards, commissions and committees serving gratuitously, shall be fixed, increased or changed by ordinance adopted by the four-fifths vote of the Council, only subject to the provisions of this Charter regarding minimum compensation.
+No officer or employee shall be allowed any fee, perquisite, emolument or stipend in addition to, or save as embraced in the salary or compensation fixed for such office by the Council, and all fees received by such officer in connection with his official duties shall be paid by him into the City treasury.

 Section 23.
-COMPENSATION OF APPOINTIVE OFFICERS AND EMPLOYEES: The compensation of all appointive officers and employees of the city, except officials, and members of boards, commissions and committes, serving gratuitously shall be fixed, increased or changed by ordinance, adopted by the four-fifths vote of the Council, only subject to the provisions of this charter regarding minimum compensation.
-No officer or employee shall be allowed any fee, perquisite, emolument, or stipend, in addition to, or save as embraced in the salary or compensation fixed for such office by the Council, and all fees received by such officer in connection with his official duties shall be paid by him into the city treasury.

-Section 24.
-CITY MANAGER AND SECRETARY

-THERETO: The City Manager shall be chosen by the Council without regard to political consideration and with reference soley in his qualifications for such office.
-No one shall be eligible for appointment thereto who has not had at least one year special training therefor, or who has not served as City Manager, or as an assistant or deputy thereof.
+CITY MANAGER AND SECRETARY THERETO: The City Manager shall be chosen by the Council without regard to political consideration and with reference solely in his qualifications for such office.

-It shall not be necessary for such appointee to be a resident or elector of the City at the time of his appointment, but he shall become a resident thereof within sixty (60) days after his appointment and qualification as City Manager and shall thereafter continue to reside therein during his incumbency of said office.
-The City Manager shall be ex-officio City Purchasing Agent, which office is hereby created, and as such he shall on behalf of the City make all purchases of materials and supplies, and contracts for the purchase, lease or rental of the five hundred dollars (\$500.00); subject, however, to such conditions and restrictions as may be imposed by ordinance and except as any such powers are herein delegated to Board of Library Trustees.
+It shall not be necessary for such appointee to be a resident or elector of the City at the time of his appointment but he shall become a resident thereof within sixty days after his appointment and qualification as City Manager and shall thereafter continue to reside therein during his incumbency of said office.
+The City Manager shall be ex-officio City Purchasing Agent subject to such conditions and restrictions as may be imposed by ordinance.
+The salary of the City Manager and ex-officio City Purchasing Agent shall be fixed by ordinance.

-The salary of the City Manager, and ex-officio City Purchasing Agent, shall be fixed by ordinance, payable in equal monthly installments.
-The office of Secretary to the City Manager is hereby created, which shall be filled by appointment by the City Manager, and such Secretary may be removed from office by the City Manager, at any time without a hearing, and such removal shall not be subject to disapproval by the Council.
+The office of Secretary to the City Manager is hereby created, which shall be filled by appointment by the City Manager, and such Secretary may be removed from office by the City Manager at any time without a hearing and such removal shall not be subject to disapproval by the Council.
 The salary of such Secretary shall be fixed by ordinance.